Project 22350 frigate: Project 22350M frigate

-On 30 December 2021, it was reported that the Amur Shipyard is preparing to sign a contract for the construction of six frigates for the Pacific Fleet, likely of the Admiral Gorshkov class.
+On 30 December 2021, it was reported that the Amur Shipyard was preparing to sign a contract for the construction of six frigates for the Pacific Fleet, likely of the Admiral Gorshkov class.
 This would decrease the load on Severnaya Verf, which is currently responsible for the construction of all Admiral Gorshkov-class frigates.
 However, there has been no official confirmation from either the Ministry of Defence or Amur Shipyard.

-On 17 August 2022, the United Shipbuilding Corporation stated that they will soon be ready to submit a design proposal for Project 22350M "Super Gorshkov" to the Ministry of Defence, with a lead vessel laying already planned but not yet publicly known (as of August 2022).
+On 17 August 2022, the United Shipbuilding Corporation stated that they would submit a design proposal for the Project 22350M "Super Gorshkov" to the Ministry of Defence, with a lead vessel laying already planned but not yet publicly known (as of August 2022).